Stamp Duty Calculator

 Key Takeaways

-Probate Property: SDLT Overview
+Probate Property Purchase: SDLT Overview (Buyer Side)

 Who Are Executors and Administrators?

 For SDLT purposes, the executor or administrator sells in their capacity as personal representative of the estate.
-The identity of the seller (executor vs administrator) has no effect on your SDLT calculation — you are buying a residential property and the standard rules apply.
+The identity of the seller (executor vs administrator) has no effect on your SDLT calculation; you are buying a residential property and the standard rules apply.

 Sellers Are Personal Representatives, Not Beneficiaries